burstable-ai/burst/examples/hello_burst/README.md

     burst build --gpu

-Note: specifying the `--gpu` flag tells `burst` to use a GPU if it is available and to fall back on the CPU only if the GPU is not available.
-If you instead build with `--no-gpu`, `burst` will run on the CPU, whether or not a GPU exists.

 If this is the first time you ran `burst` on this machine, it will take a few minutes to do its thing.
 The end of the output should look like this: